Active Substance: aprepitant

-In chemotherapy, three main studies have been carried out for Emend 80 and 125 mg.
-The first two studies involved a total of 1,094 adults receiving chemotherapy including cisplatin, and the third involved 866 patients with breast cancer who were receiving cyclophosphamide, with or without doxorubicin or epirubicin.
+In chemotherapy, three main studies have been carried out for Emend 80 and 125 mg capsules.
+The first two studies involved a total of 1,094 adults receiving chemotherapy including cisplatin, and the third involved 866 adults with breast cancer who were receiving cyclophosphamide, with or without doxorubicin or epirubicin.
 All three studies compared the effectiveness of Emend, taken in combination with dexamethasone and ondansetron, with that of the standard combination of dexamethasone and ondansetron.
-The main measure of effectiveness was the number of patients who had nausea and vomiting in the five days after receiving chemotherapy.
+The main measure of effectiveness was the number of patients who had no nausea and vomiting in the five days after receiving chemotherapy.

-In PONV, two studies were carried out in a total of 1,727 patients, most of whom were women undergoing gynaecological operations.
-Two doses of Emend (40 and 125 mg) were compared with ondansetron given as an injection.
-The studies measured how many patients had a ‘complete response’, which was defined as no vomiting and no need for any other medication to control nausea and vomiting in the 24 hours after the operation.
+In PONV, two studies were carried out in a total of 1,727 adult patients, most of whom were women undergoing gynaecological operations.
+Two doses of Emend (40 and 125 mg as capsules) were compared with ondansetron given as an injection.
+The studies measured how many patients had a complete response, which was defined as no vomiting and no need for any other medication to control nausea and vomiting in the 24 hours after the operation.

 What benefit has Emend shown during the studies?

-Emend 165 mg was shown to be bioequivalent to Ivemend 150 mg, which means that like Ivemend it can also be used to prevent nausea and vomiting caused by chemotherapy.
+Emend 165 mg capsules were shown to be bioequivalent to Ivemend 150 mg, which means that like Ivemend it can also be used to prevent nausea and vomiting caused by chemotherapy.

 In PONV, Emend was as effective as ondansetron.
-Looking at the results of both studies together, 55% of the patients taking Emend at a dose of 40 mg were ‘complete responders’ (298 out of 541), compared with 49% of the patients who received ondansetron (258 out of 526).
+Looking at the results of both studies together, 55% of the patients (298 out of 541) taking Emend capsules at a dose of 40 mg had a complete response, compared with 49% of the patients who received ondansetron (258 out of 526).

 What is the risk associated with Emend?

-The most common side effect of Emend at all doses (seen in between 1 and 10 patients in 100) is increased liver enzymes.
-At doses of 80, 125 and 165 mg, the other side effects seen in between 1 and 10 patients in 100 are headache, dizziness, hiccups, constipation, diarrhoea, dyspepsia (indigestion), eructation (burping), anorexia (loss of appetite), and asthenia (weakness) or fatigue (tiredness).
+The most common side effect of Emend at all doses in adults (seen in between 1 and 10 patients in 100) is increased liver enzymes.
+At a dose of 80, 125 and 165 mg, the other side effects seen in between 1 and 10 patients in 100 are headache, hiccups, constipation, dyspepsia (indigestion), loss of appetite, and fatigue (tiredness).
+In children, the most common side effects are hiccups and flushing.
 For the full list of all side effects reported with Emend, see the package leaflet.

 - pimozide (used to treat mental illness);